Climate and Air

 The St. Louis Climate Handprint

 Taking positive action to help the environment in day to day actions and decisions.
-For suggestions on how to make a difference in addressing the challenge of climate change, check out the Good-Better-Best recommendations for how individuals can take climate action At Home and At Work.
+For suggestions on how to make a difference in addressing the challenge of climate change, check out these Good - Better - Best recommendations for how individuals can take climate action At Home and At Work.

 EPA Climate Change Data

-The City of St. Louis is one of 16 cities that have joined the City of Chicago in posting research from the U.S. Environmental Protection Agency’s (EPA) Climate Change Website after the information was removed from the federal government’s websites on April 29, 2017.
+The City of St. Louis was one of 16 cities that joined the City of Chicago in posting research from the U.S. Environmental Protection Agency’s (EPA) Climate Change Website after the information was removed from the federal government’s site.
+To view the archived EPA climate data and resources visit websites://https-climatechange.stlouis

-Through ARRA stimulus funding [en.wikipedia.org], the City of St. Louis received $3.7 million in 2009 from the federal Energy Efficiency and Conservation Block Grant Program (EECBG) to use for a number of energy efficiency activities between 2010-2013.
+The City of St. Louis received $3.7 million in 2009 from the federal Energy Efficiency and Conservation Block Grant Program (EECBG) to use for a number of energy efficiency activities between 2010-2013.
 With its EECBG funds, the City conducted seven comprehensive energy audits of municipal buildings.
-Substantial retrofits were conducted at City Hall and Carnahan Courthouse with EECBG funds, too.
+Substantial retrofits were conducted at City Hall and EECBG Courthouse with Carnahan funds, too.
 The City also piloted the use of 3 types of energy efficient street light upgrades to determine which are the most reliable, efficient, and cost effective for future use.

 EECBG funds were used to reduce energy consumption of City residents and businesses.
-In conjunction with Ameren and Americorps, more than 100,000 compact fluorescent light bulbs were distributed to more than 25,000 City households.
+In conjunction with EECBG and Ameren, more than 100,000 compact fluorescent light bulbs were distributed to more than 25,000 City households.

 The City also used some of its EECBG funds to reduce energy consumption in the transportation sector by promoting alternatives to fossil-fueled vehicle use by adding bike racks, bike lanes, and creating the Downtown Bicycle Station -- the region's first public commuter bike station.
 See below for other cycling information.